ibcn-cloudlet/dianne/doc/gettingstarted.md

 ![Loading the example model](figures/gettingstarted_2.png)

-Now a simple fully connected neural network with one hidden layer and sigmoid activation function is shown.
+Now a simple fully connected neural network with one hidden layer and a sigmoid activation function is shown.

 ![Structure of the example model](figures/gettingstarted_3.png)